Prepare for Next Week’s Scripture Readings

 Dates Set for Catholic Engaged Encounter Weekends

 All couples planning to receive the Sacrament of Marriage are required to attend a Catholic Engaged Encounter weekend.
 We are fortunate to host two weekends on our island.
-St. Joseph in Hilo offers one on February 22 & 23.
+St. Joseph in Hilo offered one on February 22 & 23.
 St. Michael’s will offer one on September 13 & 14.
 Other weekends are offered on the outer islands.
 If you are get-ting married, please sign up for one weekend.
 For a com-plete list of weekends offered on all islands, visit https://hawaii.engagedencounter.com/.

 Five Steps for a Good Confession